rhino9686/projectGarage/README.md

 There will be a makefile with build commands later.
 We will start with `make tests` and `make garage`, as our first simple commands.

-To build the main application, use `make garage`
+To build the main application, use `make garage`.
+To compile the test suites, use `make tests`.

 ### Usage
 On startup, you will just run the `./garage` executable from the command line, and will be shown a startup message.

+#### The Car:
+		The model for a car contains a few fields:

+		‘Make’:
+		‘Model’:
+		‘Year’:
+		‘Speed’:
+		‘Mpg’:
+		‘Type’:
+		‘uniqID’:

+```
+Coming soon!
+```

 ### Testing
 We are making our own unit test files with the C assert library.
 The two test files right now are testCars.cpp and testGarage.cpp, which cover most functionality.

-### Commands

-```
-Coming soon!
-```
+To run the tests make the test executables with the `make tests` command and run each one separately.

 ## Contributing